 'Floor lamps are dutiful and elegant and can be placed next to an armchair or sofa to create a comfortable reading spot.
 Or light up that dark, forgotten corner of your hallway with a statement design to breathe new life into your home.'

-3. Artful ceiling lights
+3. Opt for artful ceiling lights

 'You don't light for the light, you light for shadows,' says Martin Waller, founder of Andrew Martin.
 'As the darker evenings draw in, it’s time to look for new ways of lighting the corners of our homes that have become accustomed to the lingering sunlight of the warmer months.

-'Artful ceiling lights and thoughtfully placed lamps can transform a room into a cosy sanctuary in which to hibernate through the winter.
+'Artful ceiling lights and thoughtfully placed lamps can transform a room into a cozy sanctuary in which to hibernate through the winter.
 Ceiling lights create a focal point in a space, while metallic details will reflect and bounce the light around the room to dazzling effect.'

-4. Bold statement pieces
+4. Go for bold statement pieces

 'Choose bold designs featuring sculptural shapes, interesting texture or colored glass to make as style statement, even when the light is switched off,' concludes Martin Waller.

-8. Increased interest in bedroom lighting
+7. Increase your interest in bedroom lighting

 With the trend for spaces to relax and unwind in becoming more prominent and important in interiors post-pandemic, ambience is key with lighting playing a crucial role in helping to set the mood and surrounding atmosphere.